Azure Honeypot: Mapping Global Threats in Real-Time

 You should be connected to the virtual machine now.

-Inside of the virtual machine go to this GitHub and download the script.
-There will be a “Download raw file” button on the top right of the github.
+Inside the virtual machine, go to this GitHub and download the script.
+There will be a “Download raw file” button on the top right of GitHub.

 https://github.com/joshmadakor1/Sentinel-Lab/blob/main/Custom_Security_Log_Exporter.ps1

-I also created an account on the website below, as the API from that website will be used with the script.
+I also created an account on the website below, as the website’s API will be used with the script.

 Replace the API Key with your API key.
 (That isn’t my API key.
 Please don’t store API keys in public places.)